isomerpages/moe-tmjc/_event-highlight-about-us/2022/Term 3.md

 ### Singapore Mathematics Olympiad 2022

 On 2 June 2022, 83 students participated in the Singapore Mathematical Olympiad (SMO).
-SMO is an annual mathematics competition organised by the Singapore Mathematical Society to test the ingenuity and mathematical problem-solving ability of the participants, and to discover and encourage mathematical talents in schools in Singapore.
+SMO is an annual&nbsp;mathematics competition organised by the Singapore Mathematical Society to test the ingenuity and mathematical problem-solving ability of the participants, and to discover and encourage mathematical talents in schools in Singapore.

 We are pleased to share that our TMJCians have achieved 2 Bronze and 4 Honourable Mention for the Open Section.